vasrem/review-system/README.md

 1. Firstly, you should create an account to the `/register` route.

-2. and then find the user in the users collection and change its key named `active` to `true`.
+2. and then find the user in the users collection and change the value of key named `active` to `true`.

 ### Admin Access

-If you want to enable admin access to an account you should also change its key named `isAdmin` to `true`.
+If you want to enable admin access to an account you should also change the value of key named `isAdmin` to `true`.

 ## Avaiable Routes